13pixlar/gravity-forms-sticky-form/readme.txt

 The sticky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

-**Note:** There is a bug in the Gravity Forms API that prevents Sticky Form from working correctly.
-More information and fix, please see the <a href="https://wordpress.org/plugins/gravity-forms-sticky-form/faq/">FAQ section</a>.
+**Note:** There is a bug in earlier versions the Gravity Forms API that prevents Sticky Form from working correctly.
+Please update Gravity Forms.
+For more information, please see the <a href="https://wordpress.org/plugins/gravity-forms-sticky-form/faq/">FAQ section</a>.

 #### Persistent Gravity Forms
 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.